qetr1ck-op/blog-source/source/_posts/Front-End-Interview-Questions.md

 ### Closure and Functions

-#### What is a "closure" in JavaScript?
+> What is a closure?
 What is a practical use for a closure?
 Provide an example.

 **Answer:** Closure is a function with all accessible variables in lexical environment.
 Main usage is encapsulating data from outer usage.